devolo/vdsl-performer-documentation/README.md

         </s:Body>
     </s:Envelope>

-The relevant parametrs are mentioned in chapter [Relevant TR-181 data model parameters](#required-tr-181-data-model-parameters) and marked as required or optional.
+The relevant parameters are mentioned in chapter [Relevant TR-181 data model parameters](#required-tr-181-data-model-parameters) and marked as required or optional.

 ### Get Values
 The last stage of the discovery process is used to check if the gateway has a valid DSL link.
 For this, the SOAP action *GetValues* defined in UPnP DM CMS is used.